Symmetry of Open Quantum Systems: Classification of Dissipative Quantum Chaos: Fermionic open quantum systems

-In Sec.~\ref{sec: Lindblad SYK symmetry}, we explicitly construct modular conjugation in Eqs.~(\ref{eq: modular conjugation - fermion}) and (\ref{eq: modular conjugation - fermion - tilde}).
+In Sec.~\ref{sec: Lindblad SYK symmetry}, we explicitly construct fermionic modular conjugation in Eqs.~(\ref{eq: modular conjugation - fermion}) and (\ref{eq: modular conjugation - fermion - tilde}).
 Furthermore, in Sec.~\ref{sec: dissipative quantum chaos}, we demonstrate that modular conjugation symmetry is relevant to the complex-spectral statistics and dissipative quantum chaos of the SYK Lindbladians.
-It is also notable that while all fermionic Lindbladians respect Eq.~(\ref{eq: modular conjugation symmetry}), modular conjugation $\mathcal{J}$ does not necessarily commute with fermion parity symmetry $\left( -1 \right)^{F^{\pm}}$ in the individual bra or ket space.
+It is also notable that while all fermionic Lindbladians respect Eq.~(\ref{eq: modular conjugation symmetry}), modular conjugation $\mathcal{J}$ does not necessarily commute with fermion parity $\left( -1 \right)^{F^{\pm}}$ in the individual ket or bra space.
 Hence, when $\mathcal{J}$ and $\left( -1 \right)^{F^{\pm}}$ anticommute with each other, modular conjugation symmetry $\mathcal{J}$ is not respected in the subspace with fixed fermion parity $\left( -1 \right)^{F^{\pm}}$.
 We demonstrate this breaking of modular conjugation symmetry for the SYK Lindbladians with $N \equiv 2$ (mod $4$) and even $p$.